adhirranjan/cbsnet10/guides/git-with-gitea.md

 # show as "changed" when nobody touched them.
 git config --global core.autocrlf true

-# `git pull` has two behaviours and picks neither by default; it just errors.
+# When your commits and the server's have DIVERGED, `git pull` can reconcile them two
+# ways — merge or rebase — and since git 2.34 it refuses to guess: "fatal: Need to
+# specify how to reconcile divergent branches."
+(A plain fast-forward pull, where you
+# have no local commits, works fine unconfigured — which is why you can meet this for
-# "merge" is the beginner-safe one — it never rewrites history.
+# the first time weeks in.) "merge" is the beginner-safe answer: it adds a merge commit
+# and never rewrites your commits, whereas rebase replays them with new SHAs — painful
+# if you had already pushed them.
+See §4.5.
 git config --global pull.rebase false

 # Name the first branch `main` instead of the older `master`.
 Gitea defaults to main.